Every now and then, a pharmaceutical company has to recall the medicines it has made. It’s good to know what to do if this happens.

 Who regulates medicines?

 The Australian Government regulates many health products through the Therapeutic Goods Administration, or TGA.
-It regulates medicines, devices, vitamins and anything else that can be prescribed by a doctor.
+The TGA regulates therapeutic goods including prescription medicines, vaccines, sunscreens, vitamins and minerals and medical devices.

 What is a medicine recall?